Your web browser is outdated and may be insecure

 Another thing that feels good about writing a Will is planning gifts for good causes.
 If you choose to support a charity in your Will, it costs you nothing and means you’ll make a difference and be appreciated for years to come.

-• A £80 gift enables a cancer nurse to learn communication skills that will help patients and families come to terms with difficult health news
+• £100 gift will enable a nurse to attend a training course and gain new skills that will help patients and families come to terms with difficult health news.

 • A £1000 gift gives a midwife the funds to pursue a Masters in Advanced Clinical Practice